 PRP: Platelet Rich Plasma Injection

-PRP is a rapidly emerging technique showing exciting potential with osteoarthritis of the knee, shoulder and hip, rotator cuff tears, chronic plantar fasciitis, pelvic pain and instability, tennis elbow, tendonitis, and ligament sprains.
+PRP is a rapidly emerging technique showing exciting potential with osteoarthritis of the knee, shoulder and hip, rotator cuff tears, chronic plantar fasciitis, tennis elbow, tendonitis, and ligament sprains.
 How does PRP therapy help?

 - The body’s first response to soft tissue injury is to deliver platelet cells